AsciiDoc Working Group Charter

 AsciiDoc Partner Member Annual Participation Fees

-Partner members are required to execute the Eclipse AsciiDoc Participation Agreement.
+Partner members are required to execute the AsciiDoc Participation Agreement.
 Partner members will pay no participation fees in 2020.

 Annual Corporate Revenues greater than $1 billion